etiennebert/forest_club_to_halt_deforestation/README.md

 ## Overview

-This repository accompanies the manuscript’s Supplementary Information (SI) and outlines the methodologies, data workflows, and computational steps used to:
+This repository accompanies the manuscript’s Supplementary Materials and outlines the methodologies, data workflows, and computational steps used to:

 1. **Quantify tropical deforestation** driven by agricultural production and trade (using HILDA+ and FAO data).
 2. **Compute consumption- and throughflow-based deforestation footprints** via a Multi-Regional Input-Output (MRIO) framework (GLORIA dataset).